 What is Seven Corners Travel Insurance?

 Seven Corners is an insurance program with individually designed plans for students, missionaries, and senior citizens.
-Founded back in 1993, the company has one of the best medical plans and travel expense plans in the industry.
+Founded in 1993, the company has one of the industry’s best medical and travel expense plans.

 Seven Corner Travel Insurance works by creating tailor-made solutions for different travelers to deal with travel accidents and mishaps.